mariadb-corporation/mariadb-connector-python/mariadb-pool/README.md

-# MariaDB Connection Pool
+# mariadb-pool

+`mariadb-pool` is the **connection pooling add-on** for the [mariadb](https://pypi.org/project/mariadb/) connector.
-Connection pooling for MariaDB Connector/Python with automatic connection management, health checking, and monitoring.
+It provides synchronous and asynchronous connection pools with automatic connection management, health checking, and monitoring.

 ## Installation